gatsbyjs/gatsby/docs/blog/2019-12-20-integrate-tinacms-with-your-gatsby-website/index.md

 tags: ["gatsby-cloud", "cloud", "cms", "markdown"]
 ---

-[TinaCMS](https://tinacms.org/) is a toolkit of javascript components.
+[TinaCMS](https://tinacms.org/) is a toolkit of JavaScript components.
 You can use these components to build content editing functionality into your site.

 Right now, Tina uses a Git backend to track content changes.
-When detected, changes are immediately written to back to source files.
-Saving pushes those chages to your repo.
+When detected, changes are immediately written back to source files.
+Saving pushes those changes to your repo.
 While Git backed for now, the Tina Team has built inherent flexibility into the CMS.
-Adding support for alternate backends, such as posting to a database, is on the Tina [roadmap](https://github.com/tinacms/tinacms/blob/master/ROADMAP.md).
+Adding support for alternate backends, such as posting to a database, is on the [Tina roadmap](https://github.com/tinacms/tinacms/blob/master/ROADMAP.md).

 In this article, we will walk through how to add TinaCMS to an existing Gatsby website.
 We will cover installing and configuring the Tina [sidebar](https://tinacms.org/docs/concepts/sidebar).
 Learn how to create a content editing [form](https://tinacms.org/docs/concepts/forms) for markdown.
 Touch on customizing the form with Tina [field](https://tinacms.org/docs/concepts/fields) components.
 Set-up [inline (aka on-page) editing](https://tinacms.org/docs/gatsby/inline-editing).
 And then we'll configure a [`content-creator`](https://tinacms.org/docs/gatsby/creating-new-files) plugin that will allow us to add new files to the site.
 Let's use the classic [Gatsby’s Starter Blog 💜](https://github.com/gatsbyjs/gatsby-starter-blog) as our example.